ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## One TA Multiple SP Case

 A TA for multiple SPs must have a different identifier per SP.
-A TA will be installed in a different SD for each respective SP.
+They should appear as different TAs when they are installed in the same device.

-## Agent Trust Model
+## Broker Trust Model

-An agent could be malware in the vulnerable REE.
+A TEEP Broker could be malware in the vulnerable REE.
 A Client Application will connect its TAM provider for required TA installation.
-It gets command messages from the TAM, and passes the message to the agent.
+It gets command messages from the TAM, and passes the message to the Broker.

-The architecture enables the TAM to communicate with the device's TEE to manage SDs and TAs.
-All TAM messages are signed and sensitive data is encrypted such that the agent cannot modify or capture sensitive data.
+The architecture enables the TAM to communicate with the device's TEE to manage TAs.
+All TAM messages are signed and sensitive data is encrypted such that the TEEP Broker cannot modify or capture sensitive data.

 ## Data Protection at TAM and TEE